polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 If the candidate descriptor is version 1, there are no changes.

-For version 2, backers and the runtime must check the validity of `core_index` and `session_index` fields.
+Backers must check the validity of `core_index` and `session_index` fields.
 A candidate must not be backed if any of the following are true:
-- the `core_index` in the descriptor does not match the core the backing group is assigned to
+- the `core_index` in the descriptor does not match the core the backer is assigned to
 - the `session_index` is not equal to the session of the `relay_parent` in the descriptor
 - the `core_index` in the descriptor does not match the one determined by the `UMPSignal::SelectCore` message

+### On-chain backing

+If the candidate descriptor is version 1, there are no changes.

+For version 2 descriptors the runtime will determine the `core_index` similarly to backers but will always ignore the committed claim queue offset and use `0`, as it only cares about what candidates can be backed at current block.

+As the chain advances the claims also advance to the top of the queue.
+The runtime will only back
+a candidate if the claimed core selected by it's claim queue offset has reached the top of the queue at the current relay chain block: `current_block_num - relay_parent_num - 1 == claim_queue_offset`.

+The impact of this change is that candidates built into the future (`claim queue offset > 0`) can no longer be backed earlier even if the core is free and the core is assigned to the parachain.

+Introducing this additional check is required to ensure the runtime computes the core index determinstically.
+For example, some collator has missed his slot and the core is now used to back a candidate with a higher claim queue offset.
+The number of assigned cores can be different at these two queue offsets and the committed core indices would be different.

 ### Backwards compatibility